charlesakio/server-client/README.md

 server-client
 =============

-Python Scripts that enable two host to chat with each other.
+Python Scripts that enable the client to take a file from the server.

+Can be edited to use for chatting.